hex13/enter-ghost/packages/transmutable/README.md

-### immutable objects that pretend to be mutable
+### Transmutable - immutable objects that pretend to be mutable

-Bundle size: (4.65kB)

----
-### Transmutable
 ![logo: on left there is a red circle
  (representing original state).
 On right there are two circles: red (because original state is the same before and after), and a blue one (new state derived from first one)](https://raw.githubusercontent.com/hex13/enter-ghost/master/packages/transmutable/logo.svg?sanitize=true)

-Transmutable provides mutable-like interface for immutable code.
+Transmutable is a small library (4.65kB) which allows to write immutable code in a way which is very similar to normal mutable code interface for immutable code.
 No more `...` / `Object.assign`.
 Now this is handled automatic (via ES6 Proxies or fallback diffing if Proxies are not available).

 1. You create a normal JS object
 2. You run `transform` function (or `transformAt` if you want to  apply changes to the slice of state)